-5 King Report on Governance Principles for South Africa 2009.
-Principle 5.6 expressly requires that information assets are managed effectively.
-Principle 5.35.1 includes in management of information assets the protection of information.
-Principle 5.4 requires that an ISMS is implemented in an appropriate and applicable information security framework.
+- directors relating to IT Governance and expressly address the obligation to implement information security. - 3.11 Principle 12 requires that a governing body should govern technology and information in a way that supports the organisation setting and achieving its strategic objectives.
+Principle 13 further requires that a governing body should govern compliance with applicable laws and adopted, non-binding rules, codes and standards in a way that supports the organisation being an ethical and good corporate citizen.
+This implicitly requires that an Information Security Management System appropriate to the business of conducting the practice of law must be established and maintained. - 3.12 Even in instances where attorneys may not be directors of incorporated practices (or perhaps hold directorships in companies subject to King IV) they would do well to read and understand what is entailed in exercising proper information and communications technology governance. - 3.13 The Protection of Personal Information Act (PoPIA) expressly requires in addressing Security Safeguards as a condition of lawful processing of personal information that: - "18.(1) A responsible party must secure the integrity of personal information in its possession or under its control by taking appropriate, reasonable technical and organisational measures to prevent - - (a) loss of, or damage to, or unauthorised destruction of personal information; and - (b) unlawful access to or processing of personal information. - (2) In order to give effect to subsection (1) the responsible party must take reasonable measures to - - (a) identify all reasonably foreseeable internal and external risks to personal information in its possession or under its control; - (b) establish and maintain appropriate safeguards against the risk identified; - (c) regularly verify that the safeguards are effectively implemented; and - (d) ensure that the safeguards are continually updated in response to new risks or deficiencies in previously implemented safeguards. - (3) The responsible party must have due regard to generally accepted information security practices and procedures which may apply to it generally or be required in terms of specific industry or professional rules and regulations."

-- (a) loss of, or damage to, or unauthorised destruction of personal information; and - (b) unlawful access to or processing of personal information. - (2) In order to give effect to subsection (1) the responsible party must take reasonable measures to - - (a) identify all reasonably foreseeable internal and external risks to personal information in its possession or under its control; - (b) establish and maintain appropriate safeguards against the risk identified; - (c) regularly verify that the safeguards are effectively implemented; and - (d) ensure that the safeguards are continually updated in response to new risks or deficiencies in previously implemented safeguards. - (3) The responsible party must have due regard to generally accepted information security practices and procedures which may apply to it generally or be required in terms of specific industry or professional rules and regulations."
+PoPIA is the first instance in South African law that there is an express statutory stipulation for the implementation of information security to protect information.

-Once the Bill is enacted this will be the first instance in South African law that there is an express statutory stipulation for the implementation of information security to protect information.
+3.14 While information security is not an express requirement of certain legislation it is nonetheless a critical element in being able to comply with certain of the provisions.
+For instance, Chapter III of the Electronic Communication and Transactions Act (which provides for the facilitation of electronic communications and transactions), the Promotion of Access to Information Act, the Consumer Protection Act, and the National Credit Act.
+It is simply inconceivable how the requirements of information management and safeguarding the confidentiality of information in terms of these acts can be achieved without appropriate information security.

-- 3.11 While information security is not an express requirement of certain legislation it is nonetheless a critical element in being able to comply with certain of the provisions.
-For instance Chapter III of the Electronic Communication and Transactions Act (which provides for the facilitation of electronic communications and transactions), the Promotion of Access to Information Act, the Consumer Protection Act, and the National Credit Act.
-It is simply inconceivable how the requirements of information management and safeguarding the confidentiality of information in terms of these acts can be achieved without appropriate information security. - 3.12 An information management and security obligation imposed on most persons, whether natural or juristic, is that of record retention.
+3.15 An information management and security obligation imposed on most persons, whether natural or juristic, is that of record retention.
 The obligation to retain records is provided for in a significant number of instruments of legislation and regulation in South Africa.
 Implicit in this obligation to retain records is the necessity that records remain accurate during their retention.
 In the case of paper and text we have tried and tested mechanisms to ensure that records are not tampered with.
 However, in dealing with the retention of electronic records most attorneys firms have not developed proper protections to ensure the integrity of these records.
-This is a failure that needs to be addressed by many attorneys in order to fulfil their obligations to retain records properly.
+This is a failure that needs to be addressed by many attorneys in order to fulfil their obligations to retain electronic records properly.